thhaase/1_Sythoz-Blog/quotes.md

 _“Sociology is the science with the greatest number of methods and the least results.”_ - Henri Poincaré

+_You can lie with statistics, but it's a lot easier to lie without them_ - Amos Tversky (Isreal cognition scientist)

 _"If men define situations as real, they are real in their consequences."_ - [Thomas Theorem](https://en.wikipedia.org/wiki/Thomas_theorem)